blomm/bouncing-balls/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.

-It demonstrates a very slow bouncing ball.
+It demonstrates a VERY SLOW bouncing ball.

+Run npm install from the root of the project.

 ## Development server